alexhunsley/swift-testing-wildcards/README.md

     .values(\.retryEnabled, false), // oh no, same thing twice!
 ```

-then your generated variants will contain duplicates or can crash the tests, which isn't ideal.
+then behaviour is undocumented.
+Usually, your generated variants will contain duplicates or the tests can crash, which isn't ideal.

 <!--